-Most employers consider interpersonal skills to be very important in employees.
-Someone with interpersonal skills can work well with others, is a good team player, and communicates effectively.
+Most employers consider interpersonal skills to be very important for employees.
+Someone with solid interpersonal skills can work well with others, is a good team player, and communicates effectively.

 Because people skills are so important, expect at least a couple of interview questions about your interpersonal skills.